strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-tiered-storage.md

 ```

 And in all `KafkaNodePool` resources with the `broker` role, we have to mount the NFS volume in `.spec.template` using the additional volumes feature.
-The `KafkaNodePool` resources that have only the `controller` role do not need the volume as the would not use tiered storage.
+The `KafkaNodePool` resources that have only the `controller` role do not need the volume as they won't use tiered storage.

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2